zithokamvalethu/lethu.github.io/_posts/2021-04-22-Protocols.md

 Categories:
 ---
 # INTRODUCTION
 The topic we are writing about today was specifically chosen by Moral but it was something which Jason was talking about.
-It is definitely not the first time i've heard the word but based on the computer side I am not sure what it really means or is about , hence I went to Google to search about fit and gathered this portion of information.
+It is definitely not the first time i've heard the word but based on the computer side I am not sure what it really means or is about , hence I went to Google to search about it and gathered this portion of information.

 # BODY
 So in my knowldge I know that the word Protocols means that rules or laws that you have to follow or abide by .